 - Goal: A goal is a statement that describes a desired future condition.
 The statement is broad in scope and describes general concepts or things the community hopes to accomplish. - Objective: An objective is a statement that describes a specific course of action to achieve a goal or address an issue. - Policy: A policy is a general course of action or rule of conduct to be followed to achieve community goals and objectives. - Strategies: As the name implies, strategies are strategic approaches that may involve a series of individual actions to achieve a specific goal or objective. - Actions: An action describes a specific effort that will be undertaken to achieve a specific goal or objective.

 2. Natural Resources Element

 Goal 1: Preserve forestland.

-- Objective: Explore opportunities for public ownership of forestland (purchase, donation, etc.). - Objective: Encourage private participation in programs, such as the Managed Forest Law, to preserve forests.
+Objective: Encourage private participation in programs, such as the Managed Forest Law, to preserve forests.